 Looking for more crafts?
 Check out our list of farmhouse projects.

 Fall weather brings a cool breeze that can be perfect for kite flying.
-Help your kids create a homemade kite using our easy instructions.
+Help your kids create a homemade kite by sewing old bedsheets together.
 Then let the kids decorate their kites with stickers and color them with markers.
-Find a place with plenty of unobstructed open sky, and let it fly!
+Find a place with plenty of unobstructed open sky, and let it fly.

 5K races are a great way to support an important cause while staying active and embracing your competitive side.
 Check local event sites to find upcoming 5K races in your area.
 You don’t have to be a professional runner, and even kids can join a 5K too.